 Aodbt architecture + interior design and the school steering committee has begun design work on a new High School for the community.
 On February 1, 2018 the consultants held a Community Information Session to meet with school staff, Elders, and community members to present the findings of the School Feasibility Study, discuss 21st-Century Learning concepts, get information from the community, and answer questions about the design process.

 The new school will be approximately 5,100 square metres in size, and include the latest in educational amenities.
-The design team is anticipating that the project could go into construction as early as Fall/Winter of 2018 and the expected completion date is late fall of 2019.
+The design team is anticipating that the project could go into construction as early as Fall/Winter of 2020 and the expected completion date is late spring of 2022.

 BRFN Education Support Programs